Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Experiment

+This experiment utilized Qiskit for quantum simulation.
 The CPU used in this experiment was an AMD R9 7950X3D, paired with 48GB of memory.
 Qiskit was employed to construct the quantum circuit, simulate the backend, and perform sampling.
-We adopted the angle initialization method proposed in \cite{RN458} and used COBYLA as the optimization algorithm, with a tolerance of \( 10^{-6} \).
+We adopted the angle initialization method proposed in \cite{RN458} and used COBYLA as the optimization algorithm, with a tolerance of \( 10^{-8} \).
 All code for this work was implemented in Python.
 The primary parameters for this experiment included the layer number \( q \), penalty coefficients \( P_{1} \) and \( P_{2} \), and the maximum number of iterations.

-A total of 420 parameter combinations were tested, with \( q \in \{1, 2, 5\} \), \( P_{1} \in \{ 0.8, 1, 1.2, 1.4, 1.6, 1.8, 2 \} \times |V| \), \( \text{rate} = \frac{P_{2}}{P_{1}} \in \{0.3, 0.5, 0.7, 1\} \), and the maximum iterations set to \( \{100, 200, 500, 1000, 10000\} \).
-For the range of \( P_{1} \), the upper bound of the PDS was considered to be \( |V| \).
-Based on recommendations from \cite{RN416}, penalty coefficients were initially set between 0.7 and 1.5 times the value of the original objective function, with an extended range of \( [1.6, 2] \times |V| \).
-For \( P_{2} \), since the validity of constraint \ref{eq:pdpc2} depends on constraint \ref{eq:pdpc1}, we tested cases where \( P_{1} = P_{2} \) as well as \( P_{2} < P_{1} \).
-The graph used in this experiment is depicted in Fig. \ref{fig:6nodegraphpdom}, consisting of 6 vertices and 6 edges.
-The minimal DS of this graph is \( \{1, 4\} \), while the minimal PDS is either \( \{0, 4\} \) or \( \{1, 5\} \).
-Since this study focuses on solving the PDP rather than the DP, it was crucial to select a graph where the minimal DS and minimal PDS differ.
+Throughout the experimental phase, we employed three graphs comprising 6, 7, and 8 vertices, respectively, corresponding to 14, 15, and 18 qubits.
+In the sequel, the 6-vertex instance serves as the basic testing, whereas the 7- and 8-vertex instances function as verification of the method’s scalability.